Chapter 1: The Apprentice

 Valant nodded.
 “Before we go, let me help you sleep tonight.”

 “Your neck is turning blood red.
 One more hour and your head will catch fire.
 Stand still,” Valant ordered and pulled loose his shirt.
+It was made of the same nondescript cotton—cheaper but not as durable as linen—as the breeches, only a few shades lighter in color.
 He folded it across Haran’s head and tied it in place using the sleeves.
-The front of the shirt fell down Haran’s neck and back, shielding him from the sun.
+The front of the shirt fell down his friend’s neck and upper back, shielding the sensitive skin from the merciless sun.

 “I feel stupid,” Haran said.

 “Strange way to say ‘thank you.’
-But better stupid than boiled alive, my friend.”
+But better stupid than boiled alive, my ruddy friend.”

 “You could wear a hat, you know.”